 To test how well it works, we are going to give you either the new vaccine or an existing one for a different disease (Meningitis B), so that we can compare them.
-We will give you the vaccine with two injections (1 or 3 months apart) into your arm.
-This means that if you have the Meningitis B vaccine instead, you will be protected against Meningitis B. These vaccines will be given 1 month or 3 months apart depending which study group you are in.
+We will give you the vaccine with two injections (1 or 4 months apart) into your arm.
+This means that if you have the Meningitis B vaccine instead, you will be protected against Meningitis B. These vaccines will be given 1 month or 4 months apart depending which study group you are in.
 We will not be able to tell you which vaccine you are getting until the end of the study, as we are interested in comparing the side effect profiles of the two vaccines, and if we told you which vaccine you had received it might affect our results.

 Before we give you the vaccine, we will also take blood to see whether you have had the new virus called 'coronavirus' before.
 However, we won't be able to give you the results.
 Just because you have had the disease before does not mean you are automatically protected, but the information we get from you will provide important information into our understanding of the disease.
+The data from this study may potentially only benefit a small group of children at high-risk of COVID-19 disease in the UK or children in other countries.